Domestic Violence Lawyer Mark Caldwell

 Recent amendments to the law have expanded its reach, making it applicable to a broader range of charges:

-1. Extended Coverage to Assaultive Crimes Beyond Domestic Violence: Now, in addition to traditional domestic violence charges, certain other assaultive offenses may qualify under MCL 769.4a if they meet the law’s relationship and context criteria.
-Some of these cases may include aggravated assault, interfering with electronic communication, stalking, assault & strangulation.
+- Extended Coverage to Assaultive Crimes Beyond Domestic Violence: Now, in addition to traditional domestic violence charges, certain other assaultive offenses may qualify under MCL 769.4a if they meet the law’s relationship and context criteria.
+Some of these cases may include aggravated assault, interfering with electronic communication, stalking, assault & strangulation, areas where an experienced domestic violence lawyer can help determine eligibility and build a strong defense.

-2. Aggravated Domestic Violence Inclusion: The updates clarify that individuals charged with more severe domestic violence offenses, such as aggravated domestic violence, or 2nd domestic violence charge may also seek deferral under 769.4a as long as they meet the eligibility requirements.
+- Aggravated Domestic Violence Inclusion: The updates clarify that individuals charged with more severe domestic violence offenses, such as aggravated domestic violence, or 2nd domestic violence charge, may also seek deferral under 769.4a as long as they meet the eligibility requirements.

-3. Tighter Probation Oversight: The updated law reinforces the importance of compliance with probation conditions, including stricter consequences for any violations during the deferral period.
-These requirements will be GPS monitoring devices and maintaining your sobriety with no drugs or alcohol.
-This could last up to 24 months but may be reduced with good behavior, this also includes a no contact order.
-The no-contact order could be lifted in the future depending on how you’re doing in the program.
+- Tighter Probation Oversight: The updated law reinforces the importance of compliance with probation conditions, imposing stricter consequences for any violations during the deferral period.
+Under Michigan domestic violence law, these conditions may include wearing a GPS monitoring device, maintaining complete sobriety with no drug or alcohol use, and adhering to a no-contact order.
+The deferral period can last up to 24 months but may be shortened with consistent good behavior.
+In some cases, the no-contact order may be lifted based on your progress in the program.

 These updates aim to balance offering a path to rehabilitation for those charged with domestic violence and ensuring survivors’ safety and justice.